Section Three: Student Services, Health, and Safety

 The Bookstore does not guarantee that any textbooks will be bought for any specific price.
 Price paid for texts are determined by the textbook supplier based on market conditions.
 Payment is made in cash at the time the texts are accepted for buyback.
 New editions and the selection of textbooks for student use are beyond the control of the University Bookstore management.

-Students attending the University on campus can choose from a variety of activities to participate in as part of their University experience.
+Students attending the University on the Clinton campus can choose from a variety of activities to participate in as part of their University experience.
 Some of these activities are subsequently detailed.

 Student Affairs Activities Office